Chocolive24/Chocolive24.github.io/src/content/blog/raytracing_one_weekend_cuda.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Then the first tricky things to do is to create a buffer that has a memory shared on both the CPU and GPU.
+The first thing to do is to create a buffer whose memory is shared between the CPU and GPU.
-To do so we allocate a framebuffer of size image_width * image_height on the unified memory by calling cudaMallocManaged().
+To do this, we allocate a framebuffer of size image_width * image_height on the unified memory by calling cudaMallocManaged().
-The unifided memory is shared by both the GPU to write pixel values into it and the CPU to read from it and output it in the image.ppm file.
+Unified memory is shared both by the GPU, which writes pixel values to it, and by the CPU, which reads and renders them in the PPM image.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ c++
 // FrameBuffer